sf-wdi-24/modules/week-01-controlling-the-dom/day-01/module-02/readme.md

 ## What is the Terminal?

 Terminal is a modern version of an 'original' `User Interface` for Unix based computers.
-At that time a [Text Terminal](http://en.wikipedia.org/wiki/Computer_terminal#Text_terminals) is all you would have seen, no windows, no mouse.
+At that time a <a href="http://en.wikipedia.org/wiki/Computer_terminal#Text_terminals" target="_blank">Text Terminal</a> is all you would have seen, no windows, no mouse.
 Because of this history, it's very powerful but sometimes a little cryptic.

 Don't worry though, with a bit of practice you'll be flying around like a pro!